lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >A review summarising modern prebiotic lipid synthesis and reactions, including their phosphorylation, esterification and ligation with choline.
 Lipids are formed by Fischer-Tropsch-type reactions of simple gaseous precursors (CO, H$_2$O, H$_2$, CO$_2$), which in turn form from the thermal decomposition of formic acid and oxalic acid.
 This can form a diverse range of n-alkanes, straight/branched alkenes, fatty alcohols, fatty acids and fatty formyl esters.
 Triacyanocuprate and tetracyanocuprate can act as electron donors.
 Glycerol can be phosphorylated in a deep eutectic solvent of urea and choline chloride.
 Glycerol can form mono-, di- and triglycerides with hot fatty acids and various mineral catalysts.
 Since bilayer stability against Mg$ ^{2+}$ ions increases with phospholipid-to-lipid ratio, and Lipids form micelles while phospholipids form bilayers, this provides a selection mechanism for phospholipid membranes.

+\[E13\] Bonfio, C. *et al.* (2019). '[**Length-Selective Synthesis of Acylglycerol-Phosphates through Energy-Dissipative Cycling**](https://pubs.acs.org/doi/10.1021/jacs.8b12331)', *Journal of the American Chemical Society*, 141(9), pp.3934-3939. doi:10.1021/jacs.8b12331.

+>Medium-to-long chain carboxylic acids and glycerol phosphates are both prebiotically relevant (made by photocatalysis/Fischer-Tropsch reactions to generate a complex mixture, then phosphorylation).
+Activation of the carboxylic acids with imidazole followed by reaction of glycerol 2-phosphate led to phospholipid formation.
+The medium-chain amphiphiles were found to self-assemble into vesicles stable across a wide range of conditions and capable of retaining nucleotides and oligonucleotides inside.
+Hydrolysis after acylation was higher in short-chain amphiliphiles, providing a recycling mechanism for selection of longer chains.

 ---

 ## SYNTHESIS OF MACROMOLECULES